apache/ofbiz/executioncontext20090812/BranchReadMe.txt

 2009-08-28: Permissions checking has been implemented.
 The code has a few bugs, and there are places where the ExecutionContext isn't being passed along, so OFBiz won't run with the AuthorizationManager enabled.
 Consequently, the AuthorizationManager is disabled by default.
-It still "pretends" to check permissions, but it always grants access.
+When it is disabled, it still "pretends" to check permissions, but it always grants access.
 You can enable it with a property in api.properties.

 When a user first logs in, all of their permissions are gathered from the security entities and are used to assemble a tree-like Java structure.